xtjoeytx/GServer-v2/bin/readme.txt

     triggeraction 0,0,gr.writefile,filename,text;
         Opens the file specified, located in the server's logs directory, erases all of its contents, and writes a line of text.

+    triggeraction 0,0,gr.readfile,filename,line_pos;
+        Opens the file specified, located in the server's logs directory, reads the given line number, and returns the contents to the player.
+        File contents are returned on the following flags: gr.fileerror: String list.
+First index is a random number, subsequent indexes are error values.
+Error 1 = line_pos was outside of range.
+In this case, the next value is the line number returned. gr.filedata: The file data.

 Controlled by the setting triggerhack_rc:
     triggeraction 0,0,gr.rcchat,Some chat text;
         Sends some chat text to any logged in RC's.